TaeKimJR/conductor-animate/README.md

 ```

 ##### Advanced (function)
-For more *advanced and complex* animations, you can use function "config".
+For advanced and complex animations, you can use a function "config".
 The function takes in the
-Animated ID and additional data.
-It should then return the config for that given Animated wrapper.
+Animated ID and additional data and should then return the config for that given Animated wrapper.

 *Shape*
 ```